justinmckeown/hashmeashlee/README.md

 an additional hash file with extension .csv would be added to both Dir A and Dir B. Each of these files owuld contain a list of the files within the respective folders with their hashes.

 ## Use
-Run the main.py file from terminal, like you would any python file.
+To run from the commanline Run the main.py file from terminal by typing `python main.py` To run the GUI version run `python gui.py`

 ### Work in progress
 I'm currenlty working on the following features: